UBCFormulaElectric/Consolidated-Firmware/specs.md

 FSM-9 | Wheel speed reporting | - The FSM must report the two front wheel speeds in km/h over CAN at 1kHz. <br/> - The FSM must send a non-critical fault when either front wheel speed is below -10km/h or above 150km/h.
 FSM-16 | Open circuit encoder alarm | - When the primary or secondary APPS encoder alarm goes high for 10ms continuously, throw a motor shutdown fault and report 0% mapped pedal percentage. <br/> - When both the primary and secondary APPS encoder alarms go low for 10ms continuously, clear the motor shutdown fault. | T.4.2.9

-### FSM TS-Off State <a name="FSM_TS_OFF"></a>
+### FSM AIR-Open State <a name="FSM_AIR_OPEN"></a>
 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
-FSM-10 | Entering the TS-off state | The FSM state machine must begin in the TS-off state by default.
+FSM-10 | Entering the AIR-Open state | The FSM state machine must begin in the AIR-Open state by default.
-FSM-12 | Exiting the TS-off state | The FSM must enter the TS-on state when the BMS is in the drive state (after precharge).
+FSM-12 | Exiting the AIR-Open state | The FSM must enter the AIR-Closed state when the BMS closes the contactors.

-### FSM TS-On State <a name="FSM_TS_ON"></a>
+### FSM AIR-Closed State <a name="FSM_AIR_CLOSED"></a>
 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
 FSM-14 | Coolant flow measurements | - The FSM must measure the coolant flow and apply a heavy low pass filter on the signal (TODO: manually find LPF constant and leave it here). <br/> - If the coolant flow is below the minimum threshold for 1s continuously, the FSM must send a motor shutdown fault. <br/> - If the coolant flow returns above the minimum threshold for 1s continuously, the FSM must clear the motor shutdown fault. <br/> - The FSM must transmit the coolant flow over CAN at 1Hz.
-FSM-13 | Entering the TS-on state | The FSM must enter the TS-on state after precharge is complete.
+FSM-13 | Entering the AIR-Closed state | The FSM must enter the AIR-Closed state when the BMS closes the contactors.
-FSM-15 | Exiting the TS-on state | The FSM must enter the TS-off state when the BMS is in the init or fault state (contactors open).
+FSM-15 | Exiting the AIR-Closed state | The FSM must enter the AIR-Open state when the BMS opens the contactors.

 ## DCM <a name="DCM"></a>